 $15 per/person per day for cook – if applicable

 Why do Katikati Tours & Safaris handle tips this way?

 If you do some quick research on Tripadvisor you will note that many climbers have a bad experience with the tipping process.
 This happens as most tour operators in Tanzania just resell services and have little incentive to provide customers a good experience or ensure the ground team is taken care.
-TrekkingHero pays its staff fair wages and we employee our guides on a permanent basis.
+Katikati safaris pay its staff fair wages and we employ our guides on a permanent basis.
 Everyone on our team knows that providing climbers with the best experience is the best way to build our company in the long term.
 Our tipping recommendations were developed with the support of the entire team.